Pocket dialing: Consequences

 In addition to the inconvenience and embarrassment that may result from an erroneously dialed number, the phenomenon can have other consequences including using up a phone user's airtime minutes.
 Accidental calls, if not hung up immediately, tie up the recipient's phone line.
 If this is a landline, the recipient may have difficulty in disconnecting the call in order to use the phone, as networks sometimes define a timeout period between the recipient hanging up and the call actually being cleared.

 Accidental calls are often cited as being one of the more annoying consequences of cell phone usage.
 Given the haphazard nature of inadvertent dialing, most actual misconnections do not result from the selection of random numbers.
 Instead, pocket dialing frequently triggers the "recently dialed" and "contact" lists that are contained within modern cell phones.
-The caller is frequently unaware that the call has taken place, whereas the recipient of the call often hears background conversation and background noises such as the rustling of clothes.
+The caller is frequently unaware that the call has taken place, whereas the recipient of the call often hears background conversation and background noises such as the rustling of clothes, sounds from vehicles and other similar ambient noises.
 Due to the dialing of common numbers, the recipient is likely to know the caller, and may overhear conversations that the caller would not want them to hear.

 In 2013, an Arkansas man, who allegedly hatched an elaborate plan to murder a former employee, was arrested after he reportedly pocket dialed the victim and revealed the plot.

 Investigator Joseph Morgan, a law enforcement officer with the Nevada Taxicab Authority which regulates the taxicabs in Clark County, Nevada is being prosecuted by the Nevada Attorney General's Office for leaking the contents of a pocket dial.
 Nevada Taxicab Authority Chief Investigator Ruben V. Aquino, Jr. pocket dialed Morgan.
 Aquino was then heard inappropriately discussing information relating to a confidential internal investigation.
 Aquino and another Investigator, Antoine "Chris" Rivers, then further discussed how the taxicab companies in Las Vegas control the day-to-day operations of the Nevada Taxicab Authority.
 Aquino also criticized Morgan for being proactive in his duty performance.
 Morgan, acting as a whistleblower, leaked the information to Nevada Governor Brian Sandoval, Nevada Attorney General Catherine Cortez-Masto, members of the Nevada Legislature and the media.
 Instead of investigating the Nevada Taxicab Authority for corruption, Morgan is being prosecuted for leaking this information.
 This might be the first and only occurrence of an individual being prosecuted for listening to or leaking the contents of a pocket dial.